jzmejia/CR1000_Programs/README.md

 CRBasic scripts for CR1000 Data Logger to record measurements from a<br>
 Geokon 4500HD Piezometer and Global Water ultra-sonic water level sensors.

+The codes here all work and are actively being used for data collection.

 CR1000 Wiring
 -------------
 **Instruments:**